kethlynsara/projeto13-mywallet-front/README.md

 ## Features
 - [x] Sign up
 - [x] Sign in
-- [x] lists all account entries and exits
+- [x] list all account entries and exits
 - [x] Register an account entry
 - [x] Register an account exit